se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 1. License Grant

-Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use showcases-core (the “Software”) on devices you own or control for personal and commercial purposes, and—subject to Section 3—to make and distribute copies as permitted therein.
+Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use the Software on devices you own or control for personal and commercial purposes, and—subject to Section 3—to make and distribute copies as permitted therein.

 ## 2. Ownership